Packing and Shipping Dangerous Goods: What the Laboratory Staff Must Know

 - Identify at least three good laboratory practices for preparing the laboratory or testing site to produce high quality test results.

-- Describe your role, responsibilities, and scope of practice as a team member performing CLIA-waived test
+- Describe the role, responsibilities, and scope of practice as a team member performing CLIA-waived test

 - Identify at least two good laboratory practices that assure the right sample type is obtained from the correct patient.